bengtmartensson/AGirs/README.md

 * What Ethernet modules are supported?

-Only cards based on the W5100 chip (and compatible), like the [official shield](https://www.arduino.cc/en/Main/ArduinoEthernetShield).
+Only cards based on the W5100, W5200, and W5500 chip (and compatible), like the [official shield](https://www.arduino.cc/en/Main/ArduinoEthernetShield).
 There are both cheap clones of the original available, as well as smallish W5100-based cards.

 Also the next generation of W5500 based shields, like the official [Arduino Ethernet Shield 2](https://www.arduino.cc/en/Main/ArduinoEthernetShield) work.
-For this, the preferred way is to use the `Ethernet` library version 2.0.0 (or later).
+For this, use the `Ethernet` library version 2.0.0 (or later).

 * What about "GirsLite"?